 Frame your furniture

-Last, if you don’t have the wall space to display your records — why not consider combining an Ikea Expedit shelf with Rekordit™ frames (above) to create a good looking way to mix record storage and display.
+Last, if you don’t have the wall space to display your records — why not consider combining an Ikea Expedit shelf with Rekordit™ frames [above — alas, the shop now seems to be defunct (2019)] to create a good looking way to mix record storage and display.
 The frames are pricey — $78 for two — but if you are a serious record collector, this might be just what you need to hide the bulk of your collection behind the album art of a few of your favorites.

 No matter what your budget or style is — surely one of these record display systems will be just the thing you’ve been searching for to display a few special records — or even your entire collection — in your own unique way.